BunsDev/rwa-tokenization/docs/WORKSHOP.md

 - **Real Estate NFT**
     - Tokenized representation of a Real Estate Asset.

-- **Rental Market**
-    - Allows owners of tRE to rent out their house for a fraction of the home value.

 ## User Interface
 - **View Houses**
     - View tokenized real estate properties (houses).